funduval/istvan-contacts-dialpad/README.md

 TODO: Too much code, and I wish I could have finished and then refactored to a more "React-like" use of components in JS that can be orchestrated according to lifecycle/data changes.

+TODO: Z seems to be missing from dialpad.
+A bug I noticed after submitting.

 FUNCTIONALITY: The only functionality that works is: you can type numbers, can toggle between name and number, can enter a WHOLE NAME and retrieve that name first in the list, with the remainder of the list sorted.
 BE SURE TO: toggle slider to "By Name" first.